Top 10 Best Jobs in Bridgeport Connecticut - Jobs Increasing 2012 - 2022

 Approximately 40% of Fairfield County residents are between 21 - 49 years old.

 An old settlement in Colonial America, Bridgeport was actually not incorporated until 1821.
-However, it is steeped in traditions as old as The 13 Colonies and the Native American Nations, some fo which are active in business in the region.
+However, it is steeped in traditions as old as The 13 Colonies and the Native American Nations, some of which are active in business in the region.

 TRIVIA

-The city has also been home to circus icons P.T.
+- The city has also been home to circus icons P.T.
 Barnum and Tom Thumb.
 In fact, P.T.
 Barnum was once mayor of Bridgeport and Barnum and Tom Thumb are buried in the city today.

-Several large-scale music festivals, including VIBES and those delightfully dedicated to Black Rock and Roll are held yearly in Bridgeport, with several popular vocal groups based in the city.
+- Several large-scale music festivals, including VIBES and those delightfully dedicated to Black Rock and Roll are held yearly in Bridgeport, with several popular vocal groups based in the city.

-Bridgeport Links
+Interesting Bridgeport Links

-- Captain's Cove Seaport
+Captain's Cove Seaport

 Home of the Leonardo Challenge for design arts and children's artistic creations based in Leonardo DaVinci's Notebooks.
-Exhibitions on inventions and change. - Peabody Museum of Natural History
+Exhibitions on inventions and change.

 Bridgeport has two famous parks - Harbor Park and Seaside Park.
-PT Barnum was instrumental in developing Seasside and this page discusses its history. - Stamford Museum and Nature Center
+PT Barnum was instrumental in developing Seasside and this page discusses its history.

-A working arm, hiking trails, a planetarium, natural history insallations, early Settlers, Native American Nations. - HOW TO FIND A JOB IN THE CITY - NYC
+A working arm, hiking trails, a planetarium, natural history insallations, early Settlers, Native American Nations.

 Jobs and careers in NYC, an easy commute from Bridgeport.